 Bamboo floors have been gaining in popularity over the past several years, and it’s not just because they’re a beautiful alternative to classic hardwoods like oak or maple.
-Once you learn these 15 astounding truths about bamboo floors, we’ll bet you’ll be considering installing them in your home too!
+They’re also about 2 to 3 times harder than other wood floors, much more eco-friendly, cost less, and the best brands have superb indoor air quality features.
+These days they’re also available in a wide variety of surface styles and colors, including handscraped, wire brushed, distressed, and hewn.
+Once you learn these 15 astounding truths about bamboo flooring, we’ll bet you’ll be considering installing them in your home too!

 1. Strand Woven Bamboo Flooring is 2-3X Harder Than Oak Flooring

 Check out the Janka Hardness Test - the test that the hardwood flooring industry uses to gauge/report the hardness of various varieties of hardwood flooring.
 Notice what’s at the very top of the scale — the hardest, most durable material of all?
 Yep.
 It’s bamboo, or more specifically, strand-woven bamboo.
 (It shares top billing with strand woven eucalyptus, another rock-hard flooring choice!)